 Teraulay Town, on the southwest corner of the map, eventually became essentially slums.
-They were demolished to allow the construction of the City Hall that opened in 1899.
-It is today the Old City Hall.
+They were demolished to allow the construction of the City Hall (today referred to as the Old City Hall) that opened in 1899.
 The map is from the collection of the Toronto Public Library, r-5646.

 Sketch of the interior of Holy Trinity in 1850.
 Toronto Public Library, r-538.

 Nave and sanctuary of the Church of the Holy Trinity in 1868.
 Toronto Public Library, r- 505.